n8stringham/gensim-evaluations/README.md

 ### Generating custom language-specific test sets
 In addition to a model, `OddOneOut` and `Topk` require a custom test set of categories.
 Each category contains a list of words belonging to it.
 We can easily generate a custom test set by selecting a few relevant items from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
-For example we might choose
+Here are just a few of the many items we could choose from:

 * Capital - Q5119
 * Country - Q6256